cicirello/user-statistician/README.md

 ```

 If you have many repositories to exclude, you might consider specifying the list
-with a multiline YAML string, like the following example:
+with a multiline YAML string, such as the following example (the `>` is one of
+YAML's ways to specify a multiline string):

 ```yml
     - name: Generate the user stats image